Claiming the Federal Adoption Tax Credit for 2017

 Special Needs Adoptions

 For purposes of the adoption tax credit, an adoption is considered a special needs adoption if a US child adopted from foster care (and some private domestic adoptions) receives adoption subsidy or adoption assistance benefits (which can include a monthly payment, Medicaid, or reimbursement of nonrecurring expenses).
-The instructions for the 2016 tax credit explain that to be considered a child with special needs, the child must meet all three of the following characteristics:
+The instructions for the 2016 tax credit (the 2017 instructions aren’t out yet) explain that to be considered a child with special needs, the child must meet all three of the following characteristics:

 - “The child was a citizen or resident of the United States or its possessions at the time the adoption effort began (US child).